bcgsc/TMBur/README.md

 In order to harmonize Tumour Mutation Burden (TMB) estimates across PROFYLE sites,
 a unified analysis pipepline was desired to go from fastq files to TMB estimates using
 software that can be deployed to all of the PROFYLE locations.

+**To ensure reproducibility the current version uses the hs37d5 reference with ens75 annotations and cannot be changed**

 This project uses the following technologies to make the code reprodicible and portable:
 + [nextflow] (https://www.nextflow.io/)